 In Microsoft’s latest release Feature Update #1809, they’ve updated password policies in the operating system, including many changes to the native application’s security baseline, making ALL passwords expire by force.

-Business’ and their employees should always focus on having a security-focused mindset, whether from Security Awareness Training, or just knowing what role passwords play in an attack.
+Businesses and their employees should always focus on having a security-focused mindset, whether from Security Awareness Training or just knowing what role passwords play in an attack.
 To sufficiently secure your data, organizations seek updated security tools to address their concerns and look towards in-house experts and close working relationships to build the latest guidance for securing employees and business data.

 - Banned Passwords

-Built to battle simple passwords, sticking with default passwords, makes it much less frustrating to hackers.
-By stopping employees who are using passwords like “123456” and “1Password!!” your organization can block the use of these commonly stolen credentials, making it more secure for the employees.
+Sticking with default passwords makes it much less frustrating to hackers.
+By stopping employees who are using passwords like “123456” and “1Password!!”, your organization can block the use of these commonly stolen credentials, making it more secure for the employees.